senscience/nexus-delta/docs/src/main/paradox/docs/delta/api/identities.md

 - `Anonymous` - represents anonymous user
 - `Authenticated` - represents a realm via which the user is authenticated
+- `Role` - represents a role to which a user belongs in a realm
 - `Group` - represents a group to which a user belongs in a realm
 - `User` - represents the user.